 The DAAD on Location Worldwide

 Its head office is in Bonn, but the DAAD also has an office in the German capital, Berlin, to which the famous Berlin Artists-in-Residence Programme (Berliner Künstlerprogramm) is closely affiliated.
-The DAAD relies on a network of 15 regional offices and 57 information centres (ICs) in 60 countries It maintains contact with and provides advice to its main partner countries on every continent via a network of regional offices and information centres.
+The DAAD relies on a network of regional offices and information centres (ICs) in more than 60 countries.
+It maintains contact with and provides advice to its main partner countries on every continent via a network of regional offices and information centres.

 Scholarships for the Best